Predicting Training Re-evaluation Curves Enables Effective Data Curriculums for LLMs: Further data placement results

 Within each schedule, TREC loss monotonically predicts validation performance, consistent with \cref{hyp:placements}.
 But across schedules, the alignment breaks down.
 For example, placing HQ data in the final decile of the $\tenx$ schedule yields lower validation loss than many decay-to-zero placements, despite higher TREC loss.
 Furthermore, large TREC differences sometimes translate to minor validation gains, and vice versa, indicating TREC loss alone does not capture all relevant dynamics.

 We revisit this in \cref{sec:app_demo}, where our 3.9B experiments show a similar disconnect: CPT segments with the lowest TREC loss (typically under high LR) do not always yield the best validation loss when HQ data is inserted.
-Interestingly, while TREC loss \emph{on the placed data itself} matches TREC predictions, the gains do not translate to the held-out validation sets.
+Interestingly, while TREC loss \emph{on the placed data itself} matches TREC predictions (from the general blend), the gains do not translate to the held-out validation sets.
+It is worth re-iterating, however, that this generalization gap only occurs across optimizer configurations (e.g., different LRs or LR schedules), not within a given configuration.